 You may report side effects to your national health agency.

-- Give last dose of the day at least 4 hours before bedtime.
+- Take last dose of the day at least 4 hours before bedtime.

-- Give this drug with or without food.
+- Take this drug with or without food.
 Some products need to be taken the same way each time, either always with food or always without food.
-Be sure you know how to give your child’s product with regard to food.
-If you are not sure, talk with your child’s doctor or pharmacist.
+Be sure you know how to take your product with regard to food.
+If you are not sure how to take your product with regard to food, talk with your doctor or pharmacist.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.